JPQuadrado/JPQuadrado/README.md

 ### Hi there 👋
-## My name is João Pedro Corrêa doing Bachelor's degree in Information Systems.
+## My name is João Pedro Corrêa studying Bachelor's degree in Information Systems.

 <!--